Why A Working Time Travel Machine Implies That There’s No Such Thing As Free Will

 Assumption 2: This machine transfers physical items.

-Although there have some time machines that involve only mental travel, (see TV Tropes most popular representations involve transferring physical objects through time — the travelers, their possessions, and often the time machine itself.
+Although there have some time machines that involve only mental travel (see TV Tropes for examples), most popular representations involve transferring physical objects through time — the travelers, their possessions, and often the time machine itself.
 As it turns out, the holographic principle may make this assumption unnecessary; even still, it’s easier to understand the point going forward if the time transfer involves physical objects.

 As it turns out, there’s already a hypothetical method of time travel that embodies these two assumptions — an Eintein-Rosen bridge, or as they’re more colloquially known, a spacetime wormhole.
 In short, wormholes are a proposed method of connecting two different regions of space with a tunnel.